MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaRejectCommunicationCall.md

 The current timeout value is 15 seconds.
 This API does not end existing calls that have already been answered.
 Use delete call to end a call.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgRejectCommunicationCall](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgRejectCommunicationCall?view=graph-powershell-1.0)

 ## SYNTAX